Soundproofing your walls is crucial to effectively soundproof any room.

 How To Install Acoustic Foam

 Installing acoustic foam is quite simple, simply follow these steps:

 - Carefully measure your wall and ceiling.
 For the best results acoustic foam should be installed on the ceiling and every wall in your room.
 This is because sound will bounce off everything so the more surface area you can cover with acoustic foam the better your room will be at absorbing sound and reducing echo.

-- Fit cardboard panels on your wall to attach the foam to.
-This will prevent you from damaging the walls if you decide to take the foam down in the future and because acoustic foam is so light cardboard will be more than strong enough to hold it in place.
+- Fit cardboard panels to attach the foam to.
+This will prevent you from causing any damage if you decide to take the foam down in the future and because acoustic foam is so light cardboard will be more than strong enough to hold it in place.
 Measure and cut out the cardboard so that it will fit the room.

-- Fix your panels to the wall using pin nails (small nails will do less damage to the wall and will easily hold the lightweight panels up).
+- Fix your panels using pin nails (small nails will do less damage to the and will easily hold the lightweight panels up).